Frequently Asked Questions

 What about accommodation?

-The Destination Southern Downs, the Granite Belt Wine Country websites, or our friendly Visitor Information Centre (phone 07 4681 2057 or 1800 SO COOL) volunteers can assist you with information about the region and accommodation options.
+The Southern Downs and Granite Belt, the Granite Belt Wine Country websites, or our friendly Visitor Information Centre (phone 07 4681 2057 or 1800 SO COOL) volunteers can assist you with information about the region and accommodation options.

 For accommodation a bit further afield try contacting Warwick Information Centre (35 minute drive) on 07 4661 9073 or Tenterfield Information Centre (40 minute drive) on 02 6736 1082.
 Alternatively, why not visit the first weekend of the Festival or during the week?